Citizen Eco-Drive: What You Need To Know?

 Powered by the Eco-Drive calibre E620 movement, this 41mm Citizen Eco-Drive Attesa Chronograph watch is a crowd-pleaser.
 Not only is the style versatile, but it is also packed with functionalities you could ever need in a watch.
 With its silver titanium case and bracelet, the watch’s monochromatic look goes well with nearly every outfit.

 The black dial features sub-dials for chronograph functions with 1.5 seconds to 60 minutes counters.
 The 24 hours indicator is also present.
 There are also indicators for charge warning as well as power saving.
 In addition, a date display peeks between 4 and 5 o’clock.
 The hands and indexes are in grey, allowing them to stand out against the black dial.

 This Citizen Attesa Eco-Drive Chronograph is water-resistant at 30 metres.

 Citizen Eco-Drive Bluetooth Chronograph

-Smart and handsome, this Citizen Eco-Drive Bluetooth watch features perpetual calendar and chronograph functions with second time zone.
+Smart and handsome, this Citizen Eco-Drive Bluetooth watch features a perpetual calendar and chronograph functions with a second time zone.
 As if those are not enough, this watch also offers Bluetooth 4.0 compatibility.
 This way you can connect your watch to your phone which in turn alerts you to incoming calls, emails, and messages.

 Powered by the Eco-Drive calibre W760, the robust 48mm black watch also packs a fashionable punch.
 Luminous green hands and markers break the all-black theme of this robust chronograph.
 The pops of green give the watch a fun, sporty vibe.
 There is a 1 second up to 60 minutes chronograph function, as well as a perpetual calendar for added edge.